gcvarela21/varela.design/README.md

 Upon Completing my course work for my BFA, in UX Design Fall of 2020, I decided to further my skills and training at the University of California Berkeley’s Full Stack Web Developer Bootcamp.

-As a Future Digital Designer, I’ve found a place where I can balance both my love for visual design with the problem-solving skills needed front and back-end web developement and design
+As a Future Digital Designer, I’ve found a place where I can balance both my love for visual design with the problem-solving skills needed front and back-end web developement and design.
 ```

 * [Web-Development Portfolio Site on GitHub](https://gcvarela21.github.io/glo.digital/)